 I always used to cook with canned Cream of Chicken Soup.
-I never thought to question whether it was good for me.
-Finally, I looked at the label of ingredients and decided I could do better.
+I never thought to question whether there was another way.
+Finally, I decided I could do better.
 I substitute this mix in every recipe I make; soups, gravies, casseroles, sauces, and more.
 It’s simple, and it takes just a few minutes to whip up.

-4. Add the rest of the milk and the bouillon, and continue whisking until mixture thickens and begins to bubble.
+- Add the rest of the milk and the bouillon and continue whisking until mixture thickens and begins to bubble.

 Mince onions into small pieces.
 Sauté the onions in 2 Tablespoons of butter, stirring occasionally.